karpierz/libpcap/README.rst

 Requirements
 ============

-- | It is fully independent package.
+- | It is a fully independent package.
   | All necessary things are installed during the normal installation process.
 - ATTENTION: currently works and tested only for Windows.